Tosa Maidan: The route

 At the top of the Pir Panjal range, there are a number of passes leading to the Poonch Valley.
-The most often used pass is called Chinamarg Gali, once known as the Tosa Maidan pass, near the Danam Sar lake.
-Chinamarg and Danam Sar, mapcarta.com It provides a steep descent into the Loran Valley, passing by the village of Sultanpathri.
+The most often used pass is called Chinamarg Gali, once known as the Tosa Maidan pass, near the Daman Sar lake.
+It provides a steep descent into the Loran Valley, passing by the village of Sultanpathri.

-At the southwest is another pass called Pathri ki Gali, near the Pam Sar lake (which is also the source of the main stream feeding the Sukhnag river).Pathri ki Gali and Pam Sar, mapcarta.com This provides a gentler descent into another branch of the Loran Valley, which meets up with the first route near the village of Loran.
+At the southwest is another pass called Pathri ki Gali, near the Pam Sar lake (which is also the source of the main stream feeding the Sukhnag river).
+This provides a gentler descent into another branch of the Loran Valley, which meets up with the first route near the village of Loran.
 Both the branches of Loran streams feed the Mandi River.

 To the north of Chinamrag Gali is another pass Jamianwali Gali, which descends into the Gagri Valley.
 This pass provides a longer route to Poonch.